 Not all the money went to pay new investors.
-Prosecutors claim Sharma used $2.5 million for personal use.
+Prosecutors claim Sharma used $2.5 million to support his own luxury lifestyle.
 That money was spent on a luxury home, Mediterranean cruise, Mercedes and BMW.

 For many years, Sharma was a stockbroker.
 He worked at several big brokerage firms including Merrill Lynch, A.G.
 Edwards and Raymond James.
 After his clients lost significant amounts of money, he relinquished his securities license.

 What did he do next?
 He became an insurance salesman.

 Why an insurance salesman was selling an options trading strategy isn’t clear.
 Unfortunately, investors frequently do not what licenses a financial professional needs.
 For example, most investors have no clue which type of annuities must be sold by an insurance agent versus those that require a securities license.

 Update: In September 2015, Sunil Sharma was sentenced to 33 months in federal prison and ordered to pay $6,238,982 in restitution.
 Unfortunately, convicted felons are rarely able to pay restitution.
 Victims are lucky to receive ten cents on the dollar.

 The Revolving Door Continues – Fraudsters Still Manage to Stay in Business